stevedatadog/katacoda-scenarios/api-automation-iac/2-the-command-line/2-curl-build.md

 ![Looking at JSON response with jq](./assets/curl_before_redis_with_jq.png)

 The response contains `"status" : "ok"`, so you know that the API received your valid query.
 According to the API documentation for this endpoint, the metrics should be in the `"series" : []` array, which is empty.
-That makes sense, because the service isn't running yet.
+That makes sense because the service isn't running yet.

 ### Script it
 You could provision the service and then run this script periodically until you see data in the `"series"` array.
 But you've got more important things to than repeatedly hitting up arrow and ENTER.
 If you can reduce this output to a boolean value, you can run it in a bash loop until it returns `true`.